 What Are the Rules for Electric Scooters in the UK?

-Privately owned electric scooters are still classified as Personal Light Electric Vehicles (PLEVs), and their use on public roads, pavements, or cycle lanes remains illegal unless laws change.
-Currently, they are only permitted on private land with the landowner’s permission.
+Privately owned electric scooters are now classified as Personal Light Electric Vehicles (PLEVs), and unless future law permits it, they are not permitted on public highways, pavements, or bike lanes.
+At the moment, they are only permitted on private property with owner permission.

-In the meantime, the only legal way to use an e-scooter in public is through rental schemes in select cities, which operate under government-approved trials.
+Until then, the only legal method to use an e-scooter in public is via rental programs running under government-approved trials available in certain cities.

 Rental E-Scooters: Where and How to Use Them

-Popular rental schemes are available in cities like London, Manchester, Bristol, Liverpool, or Birmingham.
-Simply download the app, unlock the scooter, and ride within the approved zones.
+Cities such London, Manchester, Bristol, Liverpool, and Birmingham provide a range of well-liked rental options.
+Simply download the app, unlock the scooter, and ride it within the approved zones.1

 Why Privately Owned E-Scooters Are Restricted

-• Obtain insurance similar to that for motor vehicles.
+• Obtain insurance comparable to that required for automobiles.

-• Avoid riding on pavements to protect pedestrians.
+• Don’t ride on pavements to protect people.

 • A £300 fine.